ZarosTenjin/docs/docs/guides/installation/basic_installation/traefik.md

 ## Adapt SeAT's `docker-compose.yml` file to serve Træfik

-Since SeAT is being shipped with `ngnix` natively, which exposes two ports to the web.
+Since SeAT is being shipped with `nginx` natively, which exposes two ports to the web.
 We need to adapt the `docker-compose.yml` file inside SeAT's installation folder.
-Inside `/opt/seat-docker` comment the `ngnix` part alike
+Inside `/opt/seat-docker` comment the `nginx` part alike

 ````yaml
   nginx: